Eburonia/i-remember/README.md

 ### Usability Testing
-- Family and friends were asked to test the website and to navigate through all four website pages.
-Buttons, links, and forms were tested by them.
+- Family and friends were asked to test the website and to navigate through all website pages.
+Buttons, links, and contact form were tested by them.

 ### Compatibility Testing